WICG/attribution-reporting-api/attribution_scopes.md

 Note that the `attribution_scope_limit` does not have any impact on the privacy mechanisms used in Aggregatable Reports.

 ### Additional Privacy Limits

 It is possible for an adversary to register multiple navigation sources during source registration, and use these multiple sources, each with a different attribution scopes value, to gain additional information about a user based on which attribution scope is chosen.
-To prevent this abuse the number of unique attribution scope sets per {report origin} per navigation needs to be limited.
+To prevent this abuse the number of unique attribution scope sets per reporting origin per navigation needs to be limited.

 TODO: update [parameters](https://github.com/WICG/attribution-reporting-api/blob/main/params/chromium-params.md) table with new rate limit

-Strawman: 1 unique attribution scope set per { reporting origin } per navigation
+Strawman: 1 unique attribution scope set per reporting origin per navigation